Fred F. French Building: Lobby

 The first-floor lobby is L-shaped and consists of a longer wing extending west from the elevator lobby to Fifth Avenue, as well as a shorter corridor to the 45th Street entrance vestibule.
 The lobby walls are clad with marble.
 The lobby contains decorative details such as chevrons, palmettes, volutes, merlons, and lotus flowers as well as representations of animals such as lions and winged bulls.
 The passageway from 45th Street is wider because the main entrance is on that side.

 The passageway from Fifth Avenue is narrower and is divided by pilasters into several bays, each of which contains a multicolored vault with beasts and pattern.
 A gilded plaster frieze runs near the top of the wall.
 The revolving doors from Fifth Avenue are flanked by capitals with double bulls' heads, inspired by those that were originally in the Palace of Darius in Susa.
 The design of the Fifth Avenue corridor was intended to draw visitors from the entrance to the elevator hall, and it also concealed the slight downward slope that existed between the Fifth Avenue and 45th Street entrances.

 The elevator lobby contains several decorative bronze elements.
 The walls have three tenant-directory boards with ornamental bronze frames.
-The gilt-bronze double-leaf elevator doors in the lobby each have eight panels (four on each leaf) depicting sectors in which Fred French had businesses, including industry, commerce, finance, and building.
+The gilt-bronze double-leaf elevator doors in the lobby modeled in low relief by metallurgist Oscar Bach each have eight panels (four on each leaf) depicting sectors in which Fred French had businesses, including industry, commerce, finance, and building.
 Eight bronze chandeliers are present in the lobby, which contain inscriptions indicating the floors served by the adjacent elevators.
 Also in the lobby are five gilt-bronze doors leading to offices, with similar designs to the elevator doors, as well as three gilt-bronze doors of simpler design.
 An Assyrian Revival mailbox is mounted on the wall between the two elevator banks; the mailbox contains a depiction of a bald eagle, the symbol of the United States Post Office, as well as two winged griffins.